Top Places to Visit in Hampi - 2021

 7. Hippie Island

 Hampi can be divided into 2 parts split by the Tungabhadra river – The Heritage side and the Hippie side.
-All the sites we read about above form the heritage part of Hampi.
+All the sites mentioned till now forms the heritage part of Hampi.
 A five minute boat ride from opposite Virupaksha temple will get you to the Virupapur village which is home to the backpackers paradise in Hampi – The Hippie Island.
 Famous among youngsters and foreigners, this part of Hampi has a very chilled out vibe and is best for solace.
 The peaceful atmosphere lets you reconnect with yourself, reflect on life and enjoy the small pleasures it has to offer.
 Cycle through the many scenic beauties around this beautiful village, sip a coffee in one of the street side quaint cafes, read a book below a banyan tree and just relish life in this nomadic island!
 Cycles and scooters are available for rent throughout the village.

-⚠️ While getting from the Heritage side to the Hippie side, apart from he road journey there are 2 options to cross the Tungabhadra river : a motorboat ride or a coracle ride.
-I would highly recommend taking the coracle.
+⚠️ While getting from the Heritage side to the Hippie side, apart from the road journey there are 2 options to cross the Tungabhadra river : a motorboat ride or a coracle ride.
+I would highly recommend trying the coracle.